Blood Types: What Do They Mean?

 Our B positive donors are pretty special.
 Not only can their blood type be transfused to AB positive patients, as well as others who are type B positive, but their platelets can help people with B positive and O positive blood types.

 That's a lot of people — nearly half of all Americans — which is why we strongly recommend that our B positive donors give platelets!
 Want to learn more about the importance of platelet donation?
-Or our Proud Platelet Donor Program?
 Visit our platelet FAQ page using the button below for all the details.

 Schedule Your Donation Today Your Platelet Questions, Answered